 The tree’s bark has deep fissures, and its branches sprout compound leaves, which usually drop before a flowering.
 They have unique, stud-like white flowers and fruits with large, hard stones.

 Because of their tough exterior and spiney inside, many people think of these plums like crab apples.
 But these plums are actually edible, as well as their young leaves.
 Parts of the tree have even been used in traditional American medicines throughout history.

 The hog plum, native to the tropical Americas, had its first European contact with Spanish and Portuguese settlers.
 It was transported by the Portuguese to Asia around the 17th century and, according to Purdue, is now naturalized in tropical Africa.

-According to the same Purdue article, the hog plum is less appreciated than its variant, the yellow mombin.
-It is mostly enjoyed by travelers and children as a way to alleviate thirst.
-In this sense, it’s less like a pear and more like a coconut.
+According to the same Purdue article, these plums are mostly enjoyed by travelers and children as a way to alleviate thirst.
+In this sense, they’re less like pears and more like coconuts.

 In Mexico, the plum is pickled in vinegar and eaten with chili and salt.
 It makes for a tart, spicey, and semi-bitter treat, much like a pickled apple.

 The tree secretes a gum that is sometimes used as glue, and its bark is used for tanning and dyeing.
-Many people also make small trinkets, like cigarette holders and amulets, out of hog plum bark since it is so thick.
+Many people also make small trinkets, like cigarette holders and amulets, out of the tree’s bark since it is so thick.